Oclemy/KotlinMySQLCRUD/README.md

 ## Demo

-Here is the demo of the project
+Here is the demo gif of the project

 ![Kotlin MySQL Retrofit CRUD](demo_kotlin_retrofit_crud.gif)